CODE App

 Jobs-To-be-Done Framework

-On this framework, I identified the main users goal:
+In this framework, I identified the main users goals as below.

 Interview Questions: